iiDk-the-actual/GunRaidersCheats/README.md

 **Q: Will this break my game?**
 A: Probably not, but if it does, just reinstall Gun Raiders.

+**Q: Where is the source code?**
+A: There is no source code, as this is a long process done manually rather than using any code.
+If you would like a tutorial into making these mods, you may watch the video provided in the repository.

 ---

 Have fun, and stay safe! <#